allegro/allRank/README.md

 ### Applying click-model

-To apply click model you need to first have an allRank model trained.
+To apply a click model you need to first have an allRank model trained.
 Next, run:

 ```python allrank/rank_and_click.py --input-model-path <path_to_the_model_weights_file> --config_file_name allrank/config.json --run_id <the_name_of_your_experiment> --job_dir <the_place_to_save_results>```